DarkocityDev/discord-bot-template/README.md

 1. Download the project files.
 > This could be done by clicking the `Code` button, and then clicking `Download ZIP`

-2. Go into the `config.json` file, replace the variables to your [Discord bot token](https://discord.com/prefix) and prefix.
+2. Go into the `config.json` file, replace the variables to your [Discord bot token](https://discord.com/developers/applications) and prefix.
 ```
 {
     "TOKEN": "DISCORD_BOT_TOKEN",
     "PREFIX": "PREFIX"
 }
 ```
-3. Open any command terminal of your choice, run `npm init -y`, then `npm install`, `npm install discord.js`, `npm intall fs`, and finally `npm install  chalk`!
+3. Open any command terminal of your choice, run `npm init -y`, then `npm install`, `npm install discord.js`, `npm install ascii-table`,`npm intall fs`, and finally `npm install  chalk`!

 4. Save changes (`ctrl + s`)